admission2024/Admission_Cell-2024/General.md

 - Maximum two attempts are allowed, out of which the best score will be considered for further process.
 - The candidate needs to report for the examination center with the latest passport size color photograph (two in number), a copy of the 10th class DMC, a copy of the admit card 10 + 2, and a copy of the Aadhar Card.
 The candidate must also be clear about his/her other eligibility parameters like: State Quota, Rural/Urban Quota, Category (wherever applicable) so that appropriate guidance can be provided.
 - The question paper will be in two languages (English and Punjabi).
 The maximum time allowed will be 30 minutes.
-- After attempting the SRE Examination and generating the scorecard, the candidate should submit the scorecard affixing his/her passport size photograph to the staff deputed for the examination.
+- After attempting the SRE Examination and generating the score-card, the candidate should submit the score-card affixing his/her passport size photograph to the staff deputed for the examination.

 ### Admission Enquiry Numbers